eToro easily made it onto my list of the best trading platforms in the UK.

 eToro CopyPortfolio Review

-CopyPortfolio allows you to invest in two main types of portfolio, Top Trader Portfolios which simply put, allows you to invest in a portfolio consisting of the eToro users who are achieving the best returns, and Market Portfolios which allow you to pick a market or theme of CFD stocks, commodities or EFTs.
+CopyPortfolio allows you to invest in two main types of investment portfolio: Top Trader Portfolios, which, simply put, allow you to invest in a portfolio consisting of the eToro users who are achieving the best returns, and Market Portfolios, which allow you to pick a market or theme of CFD stocks, commodities, or EFTs.

 Bearing in mind that trading on CFDs comes with a high risk of losing your money, it’s good news that eToro makes it easy to spot the proportion of CFDs in any specific portfolio.
-In addition to this, asset distribution, performance and investment strategy are all readily available to help you make the best possible decisions and we particularly like it that eToro will check whether you understand that CFDs are complex instruments and come with a high risk.
+In addition to this, asset distribution, performance, and investment strategies are all readily available to help you make the best possible decisions, and I particularly like that eToro makes sure you understand the complexity and high risk of CFDs at the outset.